 This way, an attacker can fully compromise the user’s interaction with a website or app, compromising their passwords, account numbers, user information, and other sensitive data.

-There are three main types of XSS attacks—reflected XSS attacks, stored XSS attacks, and DOM-based XSS attacks.
+There are three main types of XSS attacks—reflected, stored, and DOM-based XSS attacks.
 To prevent these from happening, you must understand how they differ from each other and how the attacker penetrates vulnerabilities.

 Reflected XSS Attacks